Mark you calendars: Tuesday, May 23

-Explaining the GYD Audition Process:
+Explaining the GYD Company selection process:

 This audition is often the young dancers’ first experience being observed and evaluated for something that they are very keen to be a part of.
 It is part of the experience to feel nervous!